telekom-mms/ansible-linux-client/README.md

 ## Description
 This repository give you the option to install and configure your linux client with ansible.

+## Scope
+This repo should help you to manage your linux client with ansible.
+All is optional - nothing is duty.
+Feel free to add new software and configuration to the repo.

 ## Usage
 ```bash
 # clone the project